-Safe Travels International Cost Saver is a comprehensive coverage plan for non US citizens and non US residents traveling outside the home country, but not visiting the U.S. You can obtain an instant quote and/or purchase online on this web site.
+Safe Travels International Cost Saver is a comprehensive coverage plan for non US citizens and non US residents traveling outside the home country and not visiting the U.S. You can obtain an instant quote and/or purchase online on this web site.
 The insurance coverage can start as early as the next day or any future date you specify.
 As soon as you make a purchase, you will receive a virtual id card in your email.

 What is covered and not covered?

 The insurance company will generally pay for new medical conditions, injuries or accidents that may occur after the effective date of the policy.
 It does not cover any expenses related to pre-existing conditions, preventive check ups, immunizations or maternity.

 Exception: Safe Travels International Cost Saver will pay up to $20,000 in sudden unexpected recurrence of pre-existing conditions up to age 65 or up to $10,000 over age 65.

 Prescription drugs are covered like any other eligible medical expenses.

 Dental is covered only up to $500 for acute pain to sound and natural teeth.